 Scope note: This property identifies the instance of A2 Stratigraphic Volume Unit that contains the A7 Embedding.
 An Embedding may not extend over more than one instance of A2 Stratigraphic Volume Unit.

+Example: The embedding of the small whetstone with an erratic runic inscription, discovered in the early morning in November 2017 in Oslo, Norway, in a medieval rubbish dump (A7) is embedding in the medieval rubbish dump Follo234532 (A2).

 In First Order Logic:

 AP19(x,y) ⊃ A7(x)